Navigating Flood Claims in 2025: Essential Insights for Insurance Professionals During Storm Season

 Coverage Gaps & Equity in Impact Zones

 Many high-risk communities still lack sufficient flood insurance coverage, creating severe challenges during storm season.
-For example, approximately 55 percent of households in flood-prone areas remain uninsured, which complicates claims processing and customer care.
+For example, approximately 55 percent of households in flood-prone areas remain uninsured, complicating claims processing and customer care.

 Tech-Powered Adjusting

 In the changing flood landscape, technology is essential for speeding up the claims process.
-From drone-based damage assessments to remote inspections and AI-driven documentation tools, technology is streamlining how claims are filed and resolved, allowing for efficient property assessments even in hard-to-reach areas.
+From drone-based damage assessments to remote inspections and AI-driven documentation tools, technology is streamlining how claims are filed and resolved.
+This allows for efficient property assessments even in hard-to-reach areas.

 NFIP & FEMA Compliance